ibm-cloud-docs/power-iaas/virtual-applianes-catalog.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# Virtual appliances
+# Managing virtual appliances
 {: #virtual-appliances}

-Virtual appliances provides additional services within Power Systems Virtual Servers like virtual tape libraries.
-By using virtual appliances, independent software vendors (ISVs) can participate in the Power-as-a-service ecosystem with bundled capacity and revenue sharing.
+Virtual appliance is bring your own license model, where independent software vendors (ISV) can offer OVA (ISV software plus operating system of choice) for quick deployment of Power Systems Virtual Server (PowerVS) workloads.
+It is an appliance-as-a service that allows seamless management and metering of PowerVS.
+Software support is directly handled by the ISVs for the virtual appliances.

+With virtual appliances, you can use additional services within PowerVS like virtual tape libraries.
+For more information, see [Virtual tape libraries](/docs/power-iaas?topic=power-iaas-virtual-appliances#virtual-tape-libraries).

 ## Onboarding your virtual server images for Power Systems Virtual Servers
 {: #onboard-vsi}